wsadza/ansible-role-lxc-distrobuilder/README.md

 ## Proxmox
 <sup>[(Back to top)](#table-of-contents)</sup>

-Small showcase how we can use populate our builded artifact into proxmox pve!
+Here's a brief showcase demonstrating how we can populate our built artifact into Proxmox PVE!

 <p align="center">
 <img src=".doc/image-c.png" alt="image" width="800" height="auto">